 - Cancellation fees as high as 50% if cancellation is done within one to seven days before departure and 100% if done on the day of departure.

 With United Vacations, you can finance your trip through Uplift.
-You can also put in a $250 initial deposit and like Contiki, pay the rest at least 45 days before the departure date.
+United have a layaway vacation option which allows you to lay down an initial $250 deposit and pay the rest at least 45 days before the departure date.
 The best part?
 You can use multiple credit cards to fund your trip.

 - If you get the vacation protection package, you won’t have to deal with cancellation fees.
 You have the flexibility to change or cancel the plan as needed.